 You probably know that Pitt-Hopkins Syndrome is a very rare syndrome.
-It can in fact be called an ultra orphan disease.
-This is because Pitt-Hopkins Syndrome only occurs at a rate of about 1 in 200,000 to 300,000 cases of PTHS in the world.
-That’s something like 4 in a million!
+It can in fact be classed an ultra orphan disease.
+This is because Pitt-Hopkins Syndrome only occurs at a rate of about 1 in 200,000 to 300,000 .
+That’s something like 4 cases in a million people!

 In September 2013 the members of the Pitt Hopkins UK fundraising group knew of 33 cases of PTHS in the UK.
 In September 2014 we were in contact with at least 40.
 At our PTHS UK Day in July ’14 we heard that there were about 200 diagnosed people in the UK.
 This meant we had contact with about 1 in 5 of all cases already diagnosed in the UK.
 In June 2015 we had contact with over 60 families.
 Some of these new families came from the DDD study.In February 2017 we have had contact with about 70 families in the UK and Ireland and it is estimated there are between 250 and 300 families in the UK.
 So we know there are many more families out there both diagnosed and undiagnosed.
 We hope to find them.
 If you are one of them please contact us.

 We continue to find each other through the Google Group, Facebook, Rareconnect and the International and UK websites.

 We are a relatively small group of parents in the world but we are getting larger.
 There are now individual online support groups in Dutch, Italian, Swedish, Spanish, French and Portuguese and for families in Australia and New Zealand, Canada and the UK The biggest groups remain the international Google support group and parents’ Facebook groups.
 There are many in the group whose first language is not English.
 The RareConnect group connects families in English, French, Italian, Spanish, Portuguese, Russian and Serbo-Croatian.

 We are all learning about Pitt-Hopkins Syndrome together!